 This is a full review of the Callaway XR OS iron, a Golf Digest Hot List 2016 gold medal winner designed to be forgiving, long and easy to hit.

 With wider soles and Callaway’s leading 360 Face Cup technology, the XR OS iron is supposed to be a best friend to high handicappers.
-Is it?
-Read on to find out just what it’s really made of so that you can make an informed purchase decision.
+Is it really?

 Want a high-resolution look at the XR OS irons?
 Click on the composite image at the top of the page and navigate the photos on the left-hand side of the screen.